gitworkflows/devpod/memory-bank/systemPatterns.md

 3. **Supervisor**: Runs inside each workspace, managing the workspace's internal services.

-4. **Public API**: Provides programmatic access to Gitpod functionality.
+4. **Public API**: Provides programmatic access to Devpod functionality.

 ## Design Patterns

 ### Microservices Pattern
-Gitpod is built as a collection of loosely coupled services, each with a specific responsibility.
+Devpod is built as a collection of loosely coupled services, each with a specific responsibility.
 This enables independent scaling, deployment, and maintenance of components.

 ### Container Orchestration
 Kubernetes is used to manage the deployment, scaling, and operation of application containers across clusters of hosts.